 * All daycare and stay over nights include a walk in the final price, they will be well cared for and given plenty of attention.
 Whereas a Kennel will just house them in a cage and let them out for a short time for exercise.

-* While I specialise in walking them, I do not take adult dogs with severe social/seperation anxiety (constantly cry) or who are not house trained as adults for stay overs at my home, as this is often a nightmare, it can be damaging and very stressful to the dog.
-They are better off having a daily house visit and walk.
-Puppies are the exception as they require constant care and a controllable.
+* I do not take adult dogs with severe social/seperation anxiety (constantly cry) or who are not house trained as adults for stay overs at my home, as this is often a nightmare, it can be damaging and very stressful to the dog.
+They are better off having a daily house visit and walk in their own territory.
+Puppies are the exception.
 I also have to think about the safety of myself, my own dog and my property.

 * Dogs must have a clean history, good nature and free from destructive or aggressive tendencies.
 Ideally a dog happy to just chill and enjoying his holiday.